chrismatteson/terraform-code-style-guide/README.md

 **Other Locations for Variables/Outputs:** Because they are the contract of communication terms between humans and the module or between modules, Variables and Outputs are reference materials and should be easy to lookup.
 Placing them in their own files makes them quick and efficient to look up.

 **data.tf: **Separating out data sources into its own file.
 Data blocks are intimately tied to Resource blocks.
 They can both be depended on and depend on Resources.
 Unlike Variables or Outputs, they don’t provide any significant value to the human reader to have them in reference format since they aren’t actionable.
-They are best included in the main.tf where it’s needed to continue the story.
+They are best included in the main.tf.

 **backend.tf: **Separating out the backend configuration into its own file.
 This generally results in a very short file, like all files potentially including Terraform blocks.
 Thus they are better combined into a single file.